 Overview of Strongman Training Programs

 Strongman training programs are built around developing total-body strength, power, conditioning, and technical skill with unconventional implements.
-Unlike traditional strength programs that focus primarily on barbell lifts, Strongman requires athletes to lift, carry, load, pull, and stabilize awkward objects under fatigue.
-A well-designed program must prepare the athlete for all of these demands simultaneously.
+Unlike traditional strength programs that focus mostly on barbell lifts, strongman requires you to lift, carry, load, pull, and stabilize awkward objects under fatigue.
+A well-designed program has to prepare you for all of those demands at once.

-The goal of a Strongman training program is not simply to get stronger in the gym.
+The goal of a strongman training program isn’t simply to get stronger in the gym.
 It is to build the capacity to perform in unpredictable environments, manage fatigue, and execute complex movements with confidence and efficiency.

 The Purpose of Strongman Programming